zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `find-c cn/al` Find clients with names containing 'al'.
+* `find-c cn/al` Finds clients with names containing 'al'.
 E.g. **Al**ex, Abig**al**e.
-* `find-c cp/22312` Find clients with phone numbers containing 22312.
+* `find-c cp/22312` Finds clients with phone numbers containing 22312.
 E.g. 9**22312**11.
-* `find-c cn/Al Ice cp/9123 923111` Find clients whose name and phone contains at least 1 of the keywords for each prefix.
-Any clients with the following details will be matched:
+* `find-c cn/Al Ice cp/9123 923111` Finds clients whose name and phone contains at least 1 of the keywords for each prefix.
+Any client with the following details will be matched:
   * **Al**ex **9123**1100
   * Bern**ice** 98**9123**45
   * **Al**ex **923111**97